The Meaning of Grassroots

 Berle believed that Audubon's future depended on its ability to expand its appeal beyond bird enthusiasts.
 According to

-with a narrow "bird-oriented" agenda.
-The consultants said Greenpeace, the radical environmentalist group that made
+narrow "bird-oriented" agenda.
+The consultants said Greenpeace, the radical environmentalist group that made headlines by

-headlines by sailing into nuclear test zones to protect the destruction of wildlife, got much higher ratings, it also had 2
+sailing into nuclear test zones to protect the destruction of wildlife, got much higher ratings, it also had 2 million members

-million members worldwide compared with Audubon's 500,000, and they were younger than the average Audubon
+worldwide compared with Audubon's 500,000, and they were younger than the average Audubon loyalist.

 "He wasn't as worried about the canvasback duck as about acid rain."

-Audubon's early history: a campaign to stop the slaughter of birds for their plumage.
-Different versions of the egret
+early history: a campaign to stop the slaughter of birds for their plumage.
+Different versions of the egret were used by local

 So Berle banished the egret and hoisted the generic blue flag.

-annual Christmas bird count, "was that we didn't understand that when the blue flag was Xeroxed it turned into a black
+Christmas bird count, "was that we didn't understand that when the blue flag was Xeroxed it turned into a black flag" - which

 A grass-roots rebellion bloomed.
 Local chapters refused to use the flag on their stationery and sent it back to Audubon

-president, when a South Carolina member complained about a marching song sung by female Marine recruits at Parris
+when a South Carolina member complained about a marching song sung by female Marine recruits at Parris Island:

 I saw a bird with a yellow bill